 LoL Worlds Brackets: Swiss and Quarterfinals

 Thanks to the Swiss Stage, predictions are out the window as matches are drawn at every stage of the competition.
-So instead of LCK and LPL teams beating down on the other regions, there’s a likelihood that they’ll face one another in the League Worlds bracket.
+So instead of LCK and LPL teams beating down on the other regions, they’re forced to face one another — or themselves — in the League Worlds bracket.

 Regardless of the element of randomness and excitement from the Swiss Stage, certain teams remain favoured over others.